 Not in my name

-When a horrific event unfolds in the streets of Europe, US or in the Middle East, Muslims cringe and pray…not again, please God… let this not be a Muslim.
-As events unfold, social media brings glimpses of dead bodies, blood soaked foot path, torn human belongings, panic stricken pedestrians running for their life.
-Eventually, if the perpetrator is found out to be a Muslim, a sinking feeling plunges the mood of 1.7 billion Muslims.
+As events unfold, social media displays dead bodies, blood-soaked footpaths, torn human belongings, and panic-stricken pedestrians running for their lives.
+Eventually, if the offender is found out to be a Muslim, a sinking feeling plunges the mood of 1.9 billion Muslims.
 An existing wound opens up further.
-Muslims wake up to the painful reality of terrorism committed in the name of their peaceful religion, again.
-Looking through Muslim’s eyes, the image in the mirror seems very different than the image Muslims have in their mind for Islam, the religion they believe.
+Muslims wake up to the painful reality of terrorism committed in the name of their peaceful religion – again.
+The world’s image of Islam seems very different than the image Muslims have in their mind.

 A colossal denial